 Lan Morgan joined PEM in 2018.
 Her work on PEM’s Asian Export Art gallery received the 2020 Exhibition Award from the Association of American Art Curators.
 She formerly served as a Curatorial Fellow for American Decorative Arts at the Wadsworth Atheneum Museum of Art, where she catalogued and prepared the collection during a $33 million renovation.
 She was also an Administrator for the European Decorative Arts department at Sotheby’s, New York, and has more recently contributed to curatorial projects at several Connecticut River Valley historical societies.

 Morgan holds a BA in Communication and Art History from the University of Massachusetts, Amherst, and an MA from the Winterthur Program in American Material Culture.
 As a Lois F. McNeil graduate fellow, her thesis examined the work of the American portraitist James Earl and his transatlantic networks of mercantile patronage.
 Morgan’s current research interests include cross-cultural exchange in the decorative arts, New England material culture, and early modern European and American portraiture traditions.

-Schwartz's interests are in maritime art, material culture, early collecting and museums.
-He earned his BA in Anthropology from Brown University, his MA in Historical Archaeology from UMASS Boston, and his PhD in American Studies from Boston University.
-His book Collecting the Globe: The Salem East India Marine Society Museum (University of Massachusetts Press, 2020), explores PEM’s origins and illustrated how global objects were used to shape an emerging national identity in the early United States.
-He has lectured internationally and has written articles and essays for museum catalogs, journals, and magazines.
+Schwartz earned his BA in Anthropology from Brown University, his MA in Historical Archaeology from UMASS Boston, and his PhD in American Studies from Boston University.
+His book Collecting the Globe: The Salem East India Marine Society Museum (University of Massachusetts Press, 2020), explores PEM’s origins and illustrates how global objects were used to shape an emerging national identity in the early United States.
+Schwartz has lectured internationally and has written articles and essays for museum catalogs, journals, and magazines.
 He teaches material culture at Tufts University in the Museum Studies program.

 Stephanie Tung is a specialist in the history of photography of China.
-At PEM, she is co-curating China through the Lens, a major exhibition of 19th century photography of China, with Karina Corrigan, the H.A.
+At PEM, she is co-curating Power and Perspective: Early Photography in China, a major exhibition of 19th-century photography of China, with Karina Corrigan, Associate Director – Collections, The H.A.
 Crosby Forbes Curator of Asian Export Art.
 She is also a PhD candidate at Princeton University, where she is completing a dissertation, “Pictorial China: Art Photography in Republican Era China, 1923 — 1929.”
 Her research interests include transnational art exchanges, global modernism, translation studies, and notions of artistic labor.